-Barnard has begun its search for the College's next President.
-On December 12, 2016, Barnard Board Chair Jolyne Caruso-FitzGerald '81 outlined the process in the following letter sent to the Barnard community:
+On May 22, 2017, Barnard Board Chair Jolyne Caruso-FitzGerald '81 announced Barnard College's next president in the following letter sent to the Barnard community:

 Jolyne Caruso-FitzGerald '81